 Deaconess Sports Park is one of the best parks in the Midwest.
 It has everything to offer, a great overall layout, along with the best playing surfaces you will find anywhere.
 But, what stands out the most is the staff, from the CVB to the whole Park Staff.
 Great to work with and they always have our customers in mind.
 Cannot say enough good things.
 Come experience it yourself.
 You will not be disappointed!

 3Up 3Down Events: John and Trisha Grass (USSSA Baseball/Softball Directors)

 How to Get to Evansville

-By Car: As a hub for the Indiana, Kentucky and Illinois tri-state area, Evansville is most commonly reached by US Highway 41 and Interstate 164.
+By Land: As a hub for the Indiana, Kentucky and Illinois tri-state area, Evansville is most commonly reached by US Highway 41 and Interstate 164.
 Major cities located within a five-hour drive from Evansville include Chicago, Louisville, St. Louis, Nashville and Indianapolis.
 Downtown Evansville can also be reached by various Greyhound buses.

 By Air: The nearest major airport to Evansville is Evansville Regional Airport (EVV), located five miles from the city center and featuring various domestic flights.
 The nearest international airport is Louisville International Airport (SDF), situated just two-hours northeast of Evansville.